The Religious System of the Amazulu: Dreaming in the Contact Zone: Zulu Dreams, Vision and Religion

 The Religious System of the Amazulu still has a direct impact today.
 An example would be an academic journal called Dreaming in the Contact Zone: Zulu Dreams, Visions and Religion in the Nineteenth-Century in Africa created by David Chidester.
 In his writing he stated that the British colonialism had obstructed the religious elements of Africa and other aspects of the indigenous patterns.
 The Africans were unable to dream under the conditions of colonialism because they believed that “power speaks to power” which they indicated that the “European colonial administrator did all of their dreamings”.

 Chidester stated that Callaway called the book, The Religious System of the Amazulu, as “subjective apparition or brain sensation of African dream life”.
 In the context of comradeship, this book has drawn together the forces imposed by local officials, the ethnographic research for Christian missionaries, the indigenous Africans and especially for the community of Zulu converts.
 His book became popular for providing the basis of religious beliefs for anthropologists E. B. Taylor.

 In the context of colonialism, the book has given insights into spiritual and material aspects of aboriginal dreams in a contact zone.
 They stated that they have found evidence of dreams linking to maintaining traditional rituals of ancestral exchange and presence.
 Forbye, they discover disruption of dreaming from the colonial circumstances of dispossession and displacement.
 The academic journal perceived that the dreams had emigrated under colonial state, the Zulu report suggested that the dreaming remained as a medium for negotiation and navigating within the contact zone.

 Zulu Thoughts and Patterns

 Axel-Ivar Berglund published a book called Zulu Thoughts and Patterns where he quoted and reflected the elements in The Religious System of The Amazulu.
 He quoted Callaway's impression of the Zulu back then on how there is no clear distinction between a sky divinity and the shades.
 Burgland commented that the present Zulu are expressing the clear difference between the Lord of the Sky and the shade.
 The book also quoted some of the impacts Callaway made through his literature.
 He made the impact of pulling the interest of missionaries, philologists, ethnologists, antiquarians and the general populace.
 He stated that The Religious System of the Amazulu has become one of the stepping stones to “teach the English Zulu or the Zulu English”.

-Nadine Gordimer cited extracts of the book at the beginning of the chapters of her novel The Conservationist.
+Sir H. Rider Haggard references the volume in the Preface to his epic of the Zulus, Nada the Lily (1892).
+Nadine Gordimer also cited extracts of the book at the beginning of the chapters of her novel The Conservationist.